-- 74. Where, in respect of any given Gas Flow Day, circumstances arise in which National Gas Transmission foresees a capacity constraint occurring at an ASEP, National Gas Transmission may withhold capacity from sale for that ASEP in DSEC auction.
-In all cases the quantity withheld will be limited to that which National Gas Transmission considers necessary to avoid the constraint or to avoid increasing the extent of the constraint, and hence to avoid, or limit, the cost of any actions needed to manage the constraint. - 75.
-Where the circumstances referred to in paragraph 74 cease to exist or become less severe, National Gas Transmission may reduce the quantity withheld accordingly.
+- 73. Without prejudice to paragraph 74, for each ASEP, for the relevant Gas Flow Day, the quantity of Firm NTS Entry Capacity that National Grid is obliged to make available for sale is: - Non-incremental Obligated Entry Capacity; plus - Funded Incremental Obligated Entry Capacity; minus - All previously sold Firm NTS Entry Capacity (but excluding any previously sold Non-obligated Entry Capacity) - 74.
+Where, in respect of any given Gas Flow Day, circumstances arise in which National Grid foresees a capacity constraint occurring at an ASEP, National Grid may withhold capacity from sale for that ASEP in the DSEC auction.
+The quantity withheld will be limited to that which National Grid considers necessary to avoid the constraint or to avoid increasing the extent of the constraint, and hence to avoid, or limit, the cost of any actions needed to manage the constraint. - 75.
+Where the circumstances referred to in paragraph 74 cease to exist or become less severe, National Grid may reduce the quantity withheld accordingly.